- Until XV century: Forests are collective property which each one may use for their needs with little exceptions. Intensive deforestation.

 - 11/13/1918: The Estonian National Forest Directorate is established.

-- 1920: Nationalizing the manors’ forests will raise the percentage of state forests to 88%.
+- 1920: Nationalizing the forests owned by Baltic German nobility raised the percentage of state forests to 88%.

 - 1922-1938: Forest products make up about 30% of Estonia’s exports.